 Harris County focused on key systems in their MOD in order to correct damage, alleviate future flooding, and increase public safety.
-The housing funding, which is 35 percent of the total allocation, will be used to implement a program to repair single-family and multifamily units and to buyout repetitively flooded housing, particularly for low-income homeowners.
+Housing funding, which is 55 percent after the Harris County MOD Amendment 1, was previously 35 percent of the total allocation.
+The housings funds will be used to implement a program to repair single-family and multifamily units and to buyout repetitively flooded housing, particularly for low-income homeowners.
 Rental unit repair will be a focus because affordable rental housing is in short supply, especially in impacted areas.
-The 65 percent of funds going to infrastructure will be used for drainage projects, hardening of community facilities within flood zones, and repair of flooded roadways to improve accessibility of residents and first responders in impacted areas.
+The 45 percent of funds going to infrastructure will be used for drainage projects, hardening of community facilities within flood zones, and repair of flooded roadways to improve accessibility of residents and first responders in impacted areas.